frank-emeli/hmcts_nextjs/README.md

 # HMCTS Task Manager

-A Go backend api for task management with support for basic CRUD ops.
+A task management application built with NextJS with support for basic CRUD ops.

 ## Screenshot
 ### List page